gemc/docs/webPage/source/documentation/generator/bgmerge.rst

    :group: mycenter
    :title:

-    No hits were merged onto the real track.
+    No hits were merged onto the generated track.

 *Figure 1.
 Event 1.
 Left: no background hits with luminosity.
 Right: no hits were merged to the generated track.*